rsp/ifa/PITCHME.md

 - a custom website in vanilla JS
 - a single-page application (SPA)
+- a progressive web app (PWA)
 - it can be rendered client-side or server-side
 - it can use Angular, React, Vue, Ember, Aurelia...
+- it can use Disappearing Frameworks like Svelte, Stencil...
 - it can use a static site generator

 ---